-Symmetric virtualization is achieved by creating a pool of managed disks (MDisks) from the attached storage subsystems.
+Symmetric virtualization is achieved by creating a pool of managed disks (MDisks) from the attached storage systems.
 Those storage systems are then mapped to a set of virtual disks (VDisks) for use by attached host systems.
-System administrators can view and access a common pool of storage on the SAN.
-This lets the administrators use storage resources more efficiently and provides a common base for advanced functions.
+System administrators can view and access a common pool of storage on the storage area network (SAN).
+This functionality helps administrators to use storage resources more efficiently and provides a common base for advanced functions.

 A SAN is a high-speed fibre-channel network that connects host systems and storage devices.
-It allows a host system to be connected to a storage device across the network.
+In a SAN, a host system can be connected to a storage device across the network.
 The connections are made through units such as routers, gateways, hubs, and switches.
 The area of the network that contains these units is known as the fabric of the network.